Big thanks to Jimmy Montchal of Partchment.com for contributing to the College Essay Guy blog

 Want to know if your college is worth the investment?

-CHECK OUT THE Personal statement COURSE FOR FREE, HERE!
+CHECK OUT MY Personal statement VIDEO COURSE FOR FREE, HERE!

 Watch the lessons on your own